-Students will move to the classrooms at 7:59 am.
+Students will move to the classrooms at 7:55 am.

-An elementary staff member will be on duty to greet elementary students at 7:30 at the South Atrium Entrance when the Christian flag is posted.
-Only ONE LANE will be used under the white awning for children to get out of vehicles - the lane closest to the sidewalk.
-Students should be prepared to exit.
+An elementary staff member will be on duty to greet elementary students at 7:30 at the new elementary cafeteria entrance.
 If you need to walk your student in the building, park in the parking lot and walk with your student across the traffic.
 Never let a student cross traffic alone.